JuliaMath/Roots.jl/doc/roots.md

 ## Polynomials

 The `Polynomial` package provides a type for working with polynomial functions that allows many typical polynomial operations to be defined.
 In this context, the `roots` function is used to find the roots of a polynomial.

-The `fzero` function will also find the roots.
-The algorithm does a better job when there are multiple roots, as it implements an algorithm that first identifies the multiplicity structure of the roots, and then tries to improve these values.

 For example,